Marine Biology BSc (Honours) 2025 entry

 • Biological Oceanography

-In this year, students also undertake a substantial final year research project.
+In this year, students can also undertake a substantial final-year research project.
 This research project is designed to develop skills in experimental design and problem-solving, the evaluation and interpretation of data, and communication skills.
-The project is supervised by a member of academic staff.
-This project occupies half of the year.
+The project is offered and supervised by a member of academic staff.

 Teaching